Public Health Information

 Flu activity is widespread across the United States, including Texas.
-The Student Health Center has seen in lab-confirmed flu cases, including both type A & B flu.
+The Student Health Center has seen lab-confirmed flu cases, including both type A & B flu.
 All members of the campus community are encouraged to follow these guidelines to prevent the spread of flu on our campus:

 - Stay home while sick (single most important measure to prevent the spread of flu).